themayukhbasu/roe-game-guide/README.md

 ## COP Quick Tip #

-1. What is 50% Clash of Province Score?
+1. What is 50% Clash of Province Score? <br/>
 The item 50% COP bonus is very important because it is a "point multiplier".
 In simple terms, if you get 1000 points from 1 building power, using the 50% COP bonus will give you 1000 + 50% of 1000 = 1500 points.
 This helps a lot when you are trying to reach Clash of Province Gold chest.
 Note: The 50% COP bonus works only for 30 min.

-1. How to use COP bonus score? (except for gather day) The best way to use COP bonus is between 2 hourly events that you can get gold chest for.
+1. How to use COP bonus score? (except for gather day and hero day) <br/>
+The best way to use COP bonus is between 2 hourly events that you can get gold chest for.
 You start the cop score at the last 10 min of the 1st hourly event so that it continues to the next event.
 You get 2 hourly gold chest and COP gold chest.
 You can check the event schedule in the Appgamer website.

-1. How to use COP Bonus score on Gather day?
+1. How to use COP Bonus score on Gather day? <br/>
 For gather day, you use COP bonus in the following way:
    - just before recalling (or if fast do it during your troops are  marching back), put on COP bonus
    - right after they come back send them off to gather.
    - recall them just before the cop 30 min is up
-1. What does "Exchange" do for the 50% COP Bonus?
+1. What does "Exchange" do for the 50% COP Bonus? <br/>
 You can exchange four 50% COP bonus to get one 100% COP bonus.
 100% COP bonus will mutliply the points by 2.
 So for 1000 points for 1 building power, you will get 2000 points.